Olm Conservation Project (Proteus anguinus) |

 Species Status in Croatia (Red List): Vulnerable (VU)

 The veterinary aspect of the project concentrates on identifying pathogens carried by olms and assessing their risks to health.
 The research includes studying microorganisms that could negatively impact olms under adverse conditions, such as displacement from underground habitats.
-Particular attention is given to pathogens like Batrachochytrium dendrobatidis (Bd) and Ranavirus, known to cause mass amphibian mortality.
+Special attention is given to pathogens like Batrachochytrium dendrobatidis (Bd) and Ranavirus, known to cause mass amphibian mortality.

 The project also aims to raise public awareness about the significance of the olm, its habitat, and the need for conservation.
 Furthermore, the project encompasses developing a species management plan and an action plan.